Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Saturday's over/under is 3.2 points lower than the two team's combined 50.7 points per game average.
+- Saturday's total is 3.2 points lower than the two team's combined 50.7 points per game average.

-- This contest's over/under is seven points lower than the 54.5 these two squads combine to give up per game in 2021.
+- The 54.5 points per game these two squads have allowed to opponents this season are seven more than the 47.5 over/under in this contest.

-- The average total in Fighting Irish games this season is 54.1, 6.6 points more than Saturday's total of 47.5.
+- The Fighting Irish and their opponents have scored an average of 54.1 points per game in 2021, 6.6 more than Saturday's total.

 Notre Dame Stats and Trends